Weighted Low-Rank Matrix Approximation: Acceleration and Applications: Acceleration

-Note that $Y^{(i)}$ is an update after the gradient step and in the case of binary weights it will simply represent the imputed matrix $M$.
-Then the convergence for the baseline WLRMA is guaranteed when the following fixed-point equation (written in terms of the auxiliary variable $Y$) holds
+which denotes the matrix obtained after the gradient step and before singular-value thresholding.
+The updated estimate is then given by $X^{(t+1)}=\operatorname{SVT}_{\lambda}(Y^{(t+1)})$.
+In the special case of binary weights, $Y^{(t+1)}$ coincides with the imputed matrix.
+The weighted soft-thresholding algorithm can therefore be viewed as solving the fixed-point equation

-Note that in Anderson acceleration $x$ is assumed to be a vector and the WLRA problem is stated in matrix form, so in order to run Anderson acceleration in the context of WLRMA we need to vectorize all the matrices.
-We will use lower case letters to denote flattened matrices, e.g. $y = \vec(Y)$ and $f = \vec(f(Y))$.
-This leads us to the following implementation of the WLRMA-AA algorithm.
-In order to build similar algorithm for the convex relaxation one replace $\SVD_k(\cdot)$ by $\S_\lambda(\cdot)$.
+For implementation and notational convenience, we vectorize all matrix-valued quantities.
+Let $\operatorname{vec}(\cdot)$ denote the operator that stacks the columns of a matrix into a vector, and let $\operatorname{mat}(\cdot)$ denote its inverse.
+At iteration $t$, define